 New digital media is always evolving and you have to evolve with it.

-Of course, each platform – whether it be TikTok, Instagram, Facebook or Twitter – has its own DNA profile and those tasked with telling your charity story need to understand the importance of adopting a chameleon approach to marketing.
+Of course, each platform – whether it be TikTok, Instagram, Facebook or Twitter – has its own unique DNA profile.
+Those tasked with telling your charity story need to understand the importance of adopting a chameleon approach to marketing.

 Place great content at the core of what you do and it will be the foundation of success.

 Hitting the sweet spot is only possible by choosing the right platforms for your products and messages.
 What are your target demographics and behaviours?
 How do consumers interact with the platform?
 And crucially, how precise are the ad tools in the ‘back end’?

-Perhaps the most honed of all broadcast platforms is the behemoth Facebook.
-The choice of the ‘mature’ market, Facebook’s algorithm is highly complex, and at times a little glitchy, but if you can learn to read it, the results can be transformational.
+Perhaps the most honed of all broadcast platforms is the behemoth, Facebook.
+The choice of the ‘mature’ market, Facebook’s algorithm is highly complex and at times a little glitchy, but if you can learn to read it, the results can be transformational.

 Three quick tips to digital transformation

 3 The average number of third sector posts on Facebook is just nine per week – it’s not enough to drive engagement and help to build your conversion funnel/custom audiences.
-Your posts shouldn’t always be about what you have done or achieved, open up your conversations and include a range of posts that will encourage sharing and debate – it will drive engagement and send positive signals to Facebook’s algorithm.
+Your posts shouldn’t always be about what you have done or achieved.
+Open up your conversations and include a range of posts that will encourage sharing and debate – it will drive engagement and send positive signals to Facebook’s algorithm.
 You don’t want to be the pub bore who only has one topic of conversation.